-G20 leaders pay their respects at a Gandhi memorial on the final day of the summit in India
+G20 leaders pay their respects at Gandhi memorial on the final day of the summit in India

 —

-Associated Press writer David Rising contributed to this report.
+Associated Press writers David Rising and Sibi Arasu contributed to this report.